No. 8 Arizona pulls away to beat Northern Colorado 101-76 - WHIZ News

+“When you have a target on your back, everybody wants to beat you,” said Arizona’s Justin Kier, who had 13 points.
+“We’ve got to take this game as an advantage and know we’ve got to come out and play every single night, and know everyone’s looking to beat us.”

+Northern Colorado (6-6) was a 24 1/2-point underdog, according to FanDuel Sportsbook, yet kept the upset bid intact well into the second half with good shooting.

-Daylen Kountz kept the Bears (6-6) close in the first half, scoring 23 of his 33 points.
-Dru Kuxhausen did the same in the second, scoring all of his 15 points before Arizona pulled away.
+Daylen Kountz kept the Bears close in the first half, scoring 23 of his 33 points.
+Dru Kuxhausen did the same in the second, scoring all of his 15 points.

+Arizona eventually wore Northern Colorado down, stretching the lead to 27 points.

+“They’re a really good team and that’s one of those, over a course of 40 (minutes), it wears on you,” Northern Colorado coach Steve Smiley said.

-The Wildcats have been unstoppable so far in coach Tommy Lloyd’s first season, entering Wednesday night’s game as one of seven undefeated teams in college basketball.
+The Wildcats have been unstoppable so far in Lloyd’s first season, entering the game as one of seven undefeated teams in college basketball.

 Arizona moved up to No. 1 in the NCAA’s NET rankings after rallying from a 13-points deficit for 83-79 road win against Illinois last weekend.
 The Wildcats lead the nation in scoring, scoring margin, assists and rebounds.